 The 2018 Summer School on Socioeconomic Inequality in Chicago will provide a state-of-the-art overview on the study of inequality.
-The program is open to masters students from around the world.
+The program is open to masters students and practitioners from around the world.
 Participants will learn about the integration between psychological and sociological insights into the foundations of human behavior and conventional economic models.
 Through rigorous lectures students will be trained on various tools needed to study the issue of inequality.
 A $3,000 program fee will cover student lodging for the week, daily breakfast and lunch, two all-participant dinners, and one group outing in Chicago.
 For local students not in need of housing, the program fee is $2,300.
 Students are expected to cover travel costs to and from the Summer School and any additional expenses they may incur.

 Applications are due April 30.
 Please click here to apply.